WallarooLabs/wally/book/python/word-count.md

 ### Application setup, the return

-Back to our application setup
+Back to our application setup:

 ```python
 def application_setup(args):